ABOUT THIS EVENT

 Simply register from via the link below and you will be sent an email confirmation that will include the details of the CISCO WebEx login.
 Please keep this safe as you will need this on the day of the meeting.

 TO REGISTER FOR THIS EVENT

-To facilitate and promote the progress of engineering and the international exchange of information and knowledge in the field of DC and power electronics.
+To facilitate and promote the progress of engineering and the international exchange of information and knowledge in the field of system development and economics.
 To add value to this information and knowledge by means of synthesizing state-of-the-art practices and developing recommendations.

 soon to be announced